ainchor-labs/bevel/README.md

 ## Future Desired additions

+- Integration with the following Level Editors
+    - Tiled
+    - Level Design Toolkit (LDtk)
+    - Ogmo
+- Box2D for physics
+- Camera Controls
 - State Machine for animation
-- LDtk integration for level design
-- Box2D for physics
-- Collisions (Physics-based and non-physics based)
 - Shaders with GLSL
 More features to come

 ## Working commands